 We are an experimental theater company led by founding artistic directors Brent Lindsay and Amy Pinto and based in Santa Rosa, CA. We create and perform original work that intentionally upsets assumptions and expectations, especially our own.
-We explore the intersection of art and community and have been creating place-based theater for over thirteen years, nine at our Santa Rosa base.
+We explore the intersection of art and community and have been creating place-based theater for over thirteen years, ten at our Santa Rosa base.
 Our innovative, often community-specific and site-specific, work has led to ground breaking collaborations that investigate participation on many levels.

 Company and Current Associates:

 Amanda Artru, Zahira Diaz, Eliot Fintushel, Brent Lindsay, Gabe Maxson, Amy Pinto, Rachel Quintana, Jessica Rasmussen, Sonja Roberts, Tessa Rissacher, Michelle Torres & Kalei Yamanoha.

 We've had many wonderful participants in the life of this company.
 Past collaborators and performers are listed per project on our Past Work page.

 What We Do